mayasaffron/Kaur-Health/README.md

 I used dev tools to compare the pathway written in the image source, on all_items.html and bag.html and quickly realised that i needed to use the exact field name from my models.

-## card number input field not working
+## Bug 5 card number input field not working
 solution: Typed '66' which triggered the num lock and was then able to type valid and invalid card numbers.

 I discovered this issue after adding the intial stripe functionality.